pandammonium/blipper-widget-old/README.txt

 == Screenshots ==

-1. The WP Blipper Widget settings page.
+1. The Blipper Widget settings page.
 2. The widget form settings.
 3. An example of the widget in use on [pandammonium.org](http://pandammonium.org/), showing a link to my Polaroid|Blipfoto journal and a powered-by link.